(307) 733-4016

 Henry Balink (1882-1963)

+Born in Amsterdam, Holland, Henry Balink became a painter of New Mexico atmospheric landscape and Pueblo Indians as well as a print maker and teacher.
+His work has bold colors and strong composition.
 At age eleven, he left his home in Amsterdam, Holland to pursue his interest in art.
 He studied art for five years at the Royal Academy in Amsterdam where he received strong classical background and the ability to depict images with clarity and realism.
 He paid for his education by working

 More